 Falling Down (Waits): Bowie provides guest vocals on Scarlett Johansson's interpretation of this Tom Waits song, which was released as a 7" single (Atco 8122799284) ahead of the album Anywhere I Lay My Head.

 Fame (Bowie/Lennon/Alomar): released in edited form (3'25" vs 4'12") as the second single from Young Americans (RCA 2579).
 The single edit has been re-released only on the 1980 The Best Of Bowie LP and the Have A Nice DecadeThe '70s Pop Culture Box (Rhino 72919) and Millennium Classic Rock Party (Rhino 75628) compilations CDs.
-The 40th Anniversary picture disc of 'Fame' (Parlophone DBFAME40) claims to contain the Original Single Edit, but in reality this is a reconstruction with different edit points and not the authentic edit.
+The 40th Anniversary Edition picture disc of 'Fame' (Parlophone DBFAME40) claims to contain the Original Single Edit, but in reality this is a reconstruction with different edit points and not the authentic edit.
 Unfortunately, it was this inauthentic edit that was included on Re:Call 2.
 The Dolby 5.1 and DTS 5.1 remixes on the 2007 Young Americans Special Edition lacks the last 'Fame' after 'Fame-fame-fame' sequence at the end of the song.
 An alternate mix, with an overdubbed flute and a different ending, has appeared on 20th Century Boy (BOW 0198/DB 20 CB).
 The 1990 remixes, all released as 'Fame 90', and 1997 Earthling tour live version ('Is It Any Wonder') are discussed separately.
 In 2000, BowieNet's Fame Jam section (now defunct) offered the possibly to mix portions of Bowie's vocal lines together with their own combination of drums, bass, guitars.
 An EMI/Virgin commissioned Go Home Productions Remix has appeared on the Go Home Productions Sampler, whereas an extended 4'49" edit by Jazzy Jay was released on the Hip Hop Roots compilation.
 No official video clip was made for 'Fame', but Bowie's performance on "Soul Train" has often been used as such.
-Official live versions can be found on the Live Nassau Coliseum '76, Stage and BBC Radio Theatre, London, June 27, 2000 albums and Serious Moonlight, Ricochet (incomplete version), Glass Spider and A Reality Tour videos/DVDs.
+Official live versions are found on the Live Nassau Coliseum '76, Stage, Live In Berlin (1978), Welcome To The Blackout, Look At The Moon!, BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000 albums and Serious Moonlight, Ricochet (incomplete version), Glass Spider and A Reality Tour DVDs.
 'Fame' has found its way into the playlist of virtually every concert from 1976 onwards (except for the Tin Machine tours) and is thus found on large numbers of live boots as well.
 On the 1987 Glass Spider tour, Bowie often incorporated a few lines from 'London Bridge Is Falling Down' (Anonymous).

 Fame 90 (Bowie/Lennon/Alomar): the Gass Mix has been released as single (EMI FAME 90) from the Pretty Woman soundtrack (EMI E1-93492).
 Accompanying this remix is an endless list of other remixes: Queen Latifah's Rap Version (B-side single), Bonus Beat Mix (B-side picture disc), House Mix and Hip Hop Mix (UK 12" EMI 12 FAME 90) and With Queen Latifah and Absolutely Nothing Premeditated/Epic Mix (US 12" EMI/Rykodisc V-56163 or CD-single Rykodisc RCD5-1018).
 Exclusively on promo issues are released: House Mix (4'00" edit of the original 5'58" mix; on US CD-single EMI/Ryko DPRO #04580) and Acapulco Rap (US 12" EMI SPRO 04547); on the latter the Bonus Beat Mix is named Bonus-Beats International (this version was included as a bonus track on the From A Phoenix...
 The Ashes Shall Rise (Major Tom MT001/2)) CD.
 Finally, 2 EMI Master Demo Reference Cassettes, dated 22-12-89 and 02-08-90, feature the following unreleased remixes: John Gass Version (3'58" in stead of 3'38"), Arthur Baker House Mix (5'00" instead of 5'58"), Dave Barratt 7" Single Mix, Dave Barratt 12" Uncut Version (18'37"), Humberto Gatics Sonic Mix and DJ Mark Mix.
 These mixes circulate on tape only.
 Summarising, the following mixes are officially released: